 EBP numbers reported throughout this document come to JR from juvenile court reporting and directly from the Washington State Juvenile Court Risk Assessment as they were entered online by juvenile probation staff.
-The juvenile court risk assessment data was extracted by the Washington State Center for Court Research and, as part of ongoing QA, reviewed and revised at the court level in preparation for this report.
+The juvenile court risk assessment data was extracted by the WSCCR and, as part of ongoing QA, reviewed and revised at the court level in preparation for this report.
 All results are presented at the state level.